What is The Connection Between Depression and Drug Addiction?

 - Stimulants: Because stimulants increase energy and alertness, a person may want to use them to help with depression symptoms.
 There is some research that selective stimulants may provide some relief.
 However, stimulants can be addictive, and having depression and addiction at the same time can worsen both.

-If you or a loved one are struggling with addiction, and seeking professional dual diagnosis care in Camden, Jersey City, Newark, Brick Township, or virtually any other community across New Jersey, contact our Recovery Advocates today learn about same-day admission at our South Jersey inpatient facility.
+If you or a loved one are struggling with addiction, and seeking professional care for co-occurring disorders in Camden, Jersey City, Newark, Brick Township, or virtually any other community across New Jersey, contact our Recovery Advocates today learn about same-day admission at our South Jersey inpatient facility.

 Helping Someone with Depression and Addiction

 The best recovery outcomes for co-occurring disorders come from coordinated treatment of all disorders.
 Not all treatment centers are equipped to treat dually diagnosed clients.
 However, in the New Jersey area, you can get help at The Recovery Village Cherry Hill at Cooper.
 Our treatment facility provides both inpatient and outpatient services for co-occurring addiction and mental health disorders.
 Contact us today to learn about treatment options that can start you on the path to long-term recovery.